RafaelJohn9/Personal-Journaling-App/README.md

 - **On the page you are redirected to, you will notice a download icon appearing on the left at the topbar.
 Click on it**

-- **When the zip file has finished downloading, unzip it then download the apk found inside it *(personaljournal.apk)* from an *android mobile device* (sadly I was not able to deploy on ios devices due to unavoidable circumstances)**
+- **When the zip file has finished downloading, unzip it then install the apk found inside it *(personaljournal.apk)* from an *android mobile device* (sadly I was not able to deploy on ios devices due to unavoidable circumstances).**
     - **incase of *"app not installed*" errors:**
         - **Try to:**
             - **Switch of google play protect first then try installing it again**
             - **allow installation from unknown app sources**

 ---
-## Deploying the frontend
+## Frontend setup
 **1. Node.js and npm: Ensure you have Node.js and npm installed.
 You can download them from [Node.js Official Website](https://nodejs.org/en) or  [Yarn Package Website](https://yarnpkg.com/)**

 **2. To install expo run:**